 The stats above clearly show that consumers are quickly adopting voice technology as a way to do their day-to-day tasks.
 More than a trend, voice technologies represent a big opportunity for the market research industry to engage with consumers.

 Some potential benefits for insights include:

-In-the-moment feedback Imagine being able to capture insights from consumers while they are participating in the topic you are researching.
+Imagine being able to capture insights from consumers while they are participating in the topic you are researching.
 For instance, while making dinner, people could take a quick voice survey to share their thoughts on new food or dining trends.

-Rich, qualitative insights Voice technologies could allow market researchers to (literally) hear the voice of the customer.
+Voice technologies could allow market researchers to (literally) hear the voice of the customer.
 Voice enables one-to-one interviews without the complexity and big cost of recruiting and moderating an in-person focus group.
 Voice also opens the opportunity to conduct word association activities, open-ended probing and other qual-based research methodologies.

-Accessibility Voice enables engagement with people who are often excluded from traditional surveys: people with disabilities.
+Voice enables engagement with people who are often excluded from traditional surveys: people with disabilities.
 Using voice assistants, people who may not be able to see or type can answer questions and provide their thoughts and feedback.

 An opportunity to make market research more conversational

 Beyond its practical applications, the most interesting thing about voice is its potential to make research more conversational — and get more candid, richer feedback as a result.